Holistic Dog and Cat Care Certification Programs

 - Radiology techniques

 Prospects are expected to be excellent for all veterinarians for the 2010-2020 period, according to the U.S. Bureau of Labor Statistics, with a projected job growth rate of 36%.
 Pet owners are increasingly willing to pay for advanced care and medical services for their animals.
 The BLS found that the average salary for veterinarians in May 2012 was $93,250.

 All states require veterinarians to complete an accredited Doctor of Veterinary Medicine program and pass the North American Veterinary Licensing Exam.
 Those interested in holistic practices might consider joining the American Holistic Veterinary Medical Association (AHVMA), an organization that provides information on holistic veterinary medicine as well as continuing education opportunities.
 While there are no industry-recognized certification programs in holistic care, the Academy of Veterinary Homeopathy offers a certification program in the related area of homeopathy.

 Related to Schools in Holistic Cat Care

 - Recently Updated

 Holistic dog care courses teach students how to care for dogs as a whole, rather than just focusing on a certain ailment or...

-Holistic medicine is a healthcare system that uses natural means to achieve states of physical, mental and spiritual health.
-A...
+Holistic medicine involves the application of natural means to improve physical, mental and spiritual health.
+A holistic health...